alejandrocros/monte_carlo_tree_chess/README.md

 - [ ] Implement `Lichess API` with different methods for online interactive playing.

+- [ ] Define evaluation functions and pass them as argument to MiniMax players.

 - [X] Create a `Game` class receiving two `Player` objects and generating a full game (with possibility of interactivity in Lichess).

 - [X] Add `setup.py`.